vrhax/MotionEyeOS-ToD/README.md

 This is a modified python script using Pi My Life Up's simple GPIO LDR tutorial (https://pimylifeup.com/raspberry-pi-light-sensor/) in combination with Murry's sunrise/sunset code (https://blog.ligos.net/2016-04-18/Day-Night-Cycle-For-MotionEye.html) to change the MotionEyeOS camera configuration based upon time of day.

 To use this, you need a photoresistor and 1uF capacitor.
 It should be noted that I used what I had laying around, in this case a 100uF capacitor.
-Therefore, if you use the 1uF capacitor, you'll need to adjust your thresshold acordingly.
+Therefore, if you use the 1uF capacitor, you'll need to adjust your thresshold accordingly.

 I added a GPIO header to my Raspberry PI Zero for the aforemenitoned sensor.